Religion of Humanity: Other examples

-There are more examples of Religion of Humanity started by positivists, and there are several authors who have given the epithet to the religion they support, whatever the religion.
+There are more examples of Religion of Humanity started by positivists, and there are several authors who have given epithet to the religion they support, whatever the religion.
 In India Baba Faqir Chand established Manavta Mandir (Temple of Humanity) to spread his religion of humanity with scientific attitude as explained by David C. Lane in a book The Unknowing Sage.
 Comte influenced the thought of Victorian secularists George Holyoake (coiner of the term "secularism") and Richard Congreve.
+Rousseau's religion of humanity was distinctly termed Civil religion.